Smituz/Memento/README.md

 ![Add New Goal]()

 ## Prerequisites
-To run the *MeriDiary* application on your local machine, you will need the following installed:
+To run the *Memento* application on your local machine, you will need the following installed:

 - [Visual Studio 2022](https://visualstudio.microsoft.com/)
 - [.NET Core SDK 6.0](https://dotnet.microsoft.com/download/dotnet/6.0)